Discovering your call ...

 "Licensed ministry" refers to those roles where training and formal authorisation is conducted beyond the local church, by the diocese or national Church of England.

 For some this could mean being ordained as a priest or a distinctive deacon.
 It could mean following a path towards being a licensed evangelist, perhaps with the Church Army, or joining one of the Anglican religious orders, or working within your church as a Licensed Lay Minister (formerly known as a Reader).
 All these are licensed ministries and require formal selection processes and take time to explore and train.

 "Not Just On Sunday"

 Calling goes well beyond what we do in church services and meetings.
 We are called by God to serve Him in all that we do.
-Jesus' call is to love God and neighbour - and loving our neighbour is a 24/7 calling.
+Jesus' call is to love God and neighbour - and this itself is a full-time calling.

 "I Think God Wants Me To Be A Vicar"

 If you - and others who know you well - sense that God is calling you to ordination, then please explore further here.